 - The defendant’s act was willful;

-- When the defendant acted, he/she was aware of facts that would lead a reasonable person to realize that his/her act by its nature would directly and probably result in the application of force to someone; and
+- When the defendant acted, he or she was aware of facts that would tend to cause a reasonable person to understand that his or her act would naturally, directly and probably result in the application of force to someone; and

-- When the defendant acted, he/she had the present ability to apply force with a deadly weapon, or force likely to produce great bodily injury.
+- When the defendant committed the act, he or she had the real and present ability to apply force with a deadly weapon, or force likely to produce great bodily injury.